Super Wings

-Plot
+Overview

-The series follows a basic format, in which Jett interacts with other Super Wings at World Airport before being called to a delivery, being informed by Jimbo and given some facts about the location and a bit of the local language.
-Using this knowledge, he interacts with the kid or kids ordering the packages until they reach a problem, whereupon he calls for help from one or more of the Super Wings (some people ordering the packages are adults in certain episodes).
-The additional help would aid in solving the problem before they leave with Jett.
+The series follows a basic format where Jett, a talking plane, interacts with other Super Wings either at the World Airport (Season 1-3), World Aircraft (Season 4-7), or World Spaceport (Season 8-Present) before being called to a delivery.
+Then Jimbo or Sky give Jett some facts about the location he is being sent to and the local language.
+Using this knowledge, he interacts with the kid or kids ordering the packages.
+When a problem inevitably occurs, Jett calls for help from one or more of the Super Wings.
+They join up and together solve the problem.

+Super Wings has 32 members: 7 originals, 4 from Season 2, 4 from Seasons 4 and 5, 4 from Seasons 6 and 7, 5 from Season 8, and 3 Legendary Super Wings.
+Twenty have been written off to have more space for new members.

 The format remained relevant in Season 2, though the interaction segments were dropped.
-Jimbo also no longer works at World Airport in this season, being replaced by his niece Sky while he takes an around-the-world vacation (though he still makes cameos in the locations Jett makes his deliveries).
+Jimbo also no longer works at World Airport during this season and is replaced by his niece Sky while he takes an around-the-world vacation (though he still makes cameos in the locations where Jett makes his deliveries).
 The assisting format was also altered, as typically more than one Super Wing ends up with Jett at the end of the episode.

-Season 3 brings the interaction segment back to the fold, and sees Jimbo return as a maintenance technician.
+Season 3 brings the interaction segment back and sees Jimbo return as a maintenance technician.
 The rest of the format remains in place from Season 2, though the assistance method changes once again.
 Jett now receives help from a specialized team of Super Wings, rather than from a random selection.
 The episode count also dropped from 52 to 40.